jmarolf/getting-started/README.md

 # VS and You
 This is a resource for getting started with Visual Studio in devdiv!

+This repo contains a trimmed down .NET console app from our [csharp tutorial docs](https://docs.microsoft.com/en-us/dotnet/csharp/tutorials/intro-to-csharp/introduction-to-classes).
+We'll use it to demonstrate the got-to-know features of Visual Studio.

 ## Resources